tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

 ### I-D. Debug the server code directly
 - Go ahead and use `console.log()` to test your assumptions about what code is firing when, and what the values of variables are.
 These logs will appear on the *server-side* - meaning in the console that you launch your Node.js server from
+- To help isolate exactly where an error is occurring, commenting out large blocks of code, running the program and looking at the output, and then uncommenting the code line-by-line and re-tsting it, is also a good strategy
 - You can insert breakpoints in your server code (the Node.js code in your **src** folder) by launching the Node.js inspector:
   - `node --inspect ./src/index.js`
   - then head to **chrome://inspect** in the web browser